top of page

 According to Mayo Clinic, prebiotics serve as food for human microorganisms.
 Probiotics possess live microorganisms that improve the normal microflora in the body.

-It's recommended to consume a combination of pre-and probiotic-rich foods for optimal gut health.
+Consuming a combination of pre-and probiotic-rich foods is recommended for optimal gut health.

 Foods that contain probiotics